 So don’t make this fatal mistake and keep your locks fresh.
 It’s significantly better to pick 100 different locks once than it is to pick the same lock 100 times.

 I understand that supplying yourself with new locks can sometimes get pricey—trust me, I know—so be sure to check out my little guide on 5 Ways to Make Your Old Locks a New Challenge to help freshen up those old locks.

 On the opposite side of the spectrum are those who try picking locks way above their skill level.

 While challenging yourself is crucial to getting better, picking locks that you don’t yet have the developed senses and skill to pick is only going to frustrate you and perhaps even deter you from continuing to pick locks at all.

-Lock picking is suppose to be fun and the quickest way to get better is to make sure that it stays fun.
+Lock picking is supposed to be fun, and the quickest way to get better is to make sure that it stays fun.